swcarpentry/python-novice-gapminder/episodes/22-wrap.md

 ---
-layout: lesson
-subtitle: Wrap-Up
+title: Wrap-Up
 teaching: 15
 exercises: 0
+questions:
+- "What have we learned?"
+objectives:
+- "Create a concept map of major concepts and relations from the day's lessons."
 ---
-> ## Learning Objectives
->
-> * Learner will map major concepts and relations from the day's lessons.
-{: .objectives}

 FIXME: recap.